Ballistic (film)

-Ballistic is a 2025 action thriller film written and directed by Chad Faust and starring Lena Headey and Amybeth McNulty.
+Ballistic is a 2025 action thriller film written and directed by Chad Faust and starring Lena Headey, Hamza Haq, Amybeth McNulty, Jordan Kronis, Amanda Brugel, and Enrico Colantoni.
 The film premiered at the 2025 Cinéfest Sudbury International Film Festival.

 Premise

 A mother who works in a munitions factory discovers her son was killed in combat from a bullet made in her own factory.